2017-fall-arch1/project-3-gramirez30/project/README.md

-# Project 3: Pong Game
+#Pong Game

+## Description
+Implementation for the MSP430 of the game Pong for 2 Players.
+The game consists of two paddles (one for each player) and a ball that bounces around.
+Switch1 moves the paddle1 UP, Switch2 moves the paddle1 DOWN, Switch3 moves the paddle2 UP, and Switch4 moves the paddle2 DOWN.
+First Player to Score 5 Points WINS!

+To Play Pong

 ## Instructions
-To Compile (Make sure to run the command 'make all' in the parent directory first)
+1. Enter the following command in this current directory (Make sure to run the command 'make all' in the parent directory first):
-$make

-To test it on the MSP430
+   $ make

+2. Run the following command (Make sure the MSP430 is connected):

-$make load
+   $ make load

-To Clean the directory
+After you finish playing Pong, you can enter the following command to clean the directory:

-$make clean
+   $ make clean